An attack on a judge's family is putting judicial security center stage

 GianCarlo Canaparo, a legal fellow at the conservative think tank, The Heritage Foundation, says that it “hurts the entire judiciary” when politicians attack judges.
 He cautions that judges should stay measured when responding to criticism and should avoid “entering the political fray,” which he likens to “a mud pit.”

 “You might win a fight in the mud pit, but you’re still going to come out dirty,” Canaparo says.
 “For judges, it’s really important to maintain that all important appearance in the public eye of impartiality.”

 In August, a National Judicial College survey of 572 judges found that the vast majority fear for their safety and believe more should be done to protect their families.
-Some said a lack of funding was to blame and local law enforcement was not even aware that they lived in the area.
+Some said a lack of funding was to blame and that often local law enforcement did not know where they lived.

 Lake County, Colorado Judge Jonathan Shamis was among those who responded to the survey.
 Speaking from his courtroom chambers, Shamis says that there is nothing preventing someone from entering the room and doing him harm.

 “I’d hear the trigger before I or anyone else would ever see the person,” Shamis says.
 “So clearly for me, there’s an active concern.”